ThbltLmr/ThbltLmr/README.md

 After a first education and career in finance and management consulting, I changed careers and learned web development at Le Wagon in Paris.
 I have since kept improving my skills since through personal projects

-Committed to continuous learning and improving, and currently looking for opportunities in back-end or full-stack development.
+Committed to continuous learning, and currently looking for opportunities in back-end or full-stack development.

 Currently learning React.js, Python and Korean